dfinity/portal/docs/developer-docs/integrations/sns/launching/launch-summary.md

 funding for the SNS project in a SNS-owned treasury.

-## SNS launch process summary
+## Stages
 Handing over a dapp's control to a newly created SNS proceeds in the following high level steps.
 Note that the NNS community's approval is relevant in two steps (Step XX and XX).

-- #### Step 1: Dapp developers choose the initial parameters of the SNS for a dapp As these parameters define not only the token name but also the tokenomics and how the governance will work, this usually requires a lot of preparation and community engagement already (see [here](../tokenomics/sns-checklist.md) for more information).
+### 1. Dapp developers choose the initial parameters of the SNS for a dapp
+  As these parameters define not only the token name but also the tokenomics and how the governance will work, this usually requires a lot of preparation and community engagement already (see [here](../tokenomics/sns-checklist.md) for more information).